-So, to understand why a person with ADHD struggles to write, let’s understand this disorder in detail.
+So, to understand why a person with ADHD would struggle with a writing project, let’s understand this disorder in detail.

 What Is ADHD?